 ‘In a direct confrontation, the Japanese women might yield like blades of grass and spring back just as quickly.
 One of them compared this flexibility to the Vietcong guerrillas.’ ― Kittredge Cherry

 ‘The method of producing comics in Japan is very hectic, but it’s also rewarding because it’s possible to do both the story and art all by yourself.
 In this way, it’s possible to bring out one’s individuality.
 If this idea appeals to you, I call on you to try drawing your own manga.’ – Akira Toriyama

-Women in Japan are much different in their roles in the society and also at homes.
-There is a divide to some degree based on gender, which is evident their way of lives.
+Women in Japan are much different in their roles in society and also at home.
+There is a divide to some degree based on gender, which is evident in their way of life.
 These quotes about Japan tell us about their perceptions and thoughts.

 ‘Here in Tokyo, they’re not just hard-working, but almost violently cheerful.
 Down at the peacock, the change flows like tap water.
 The women behind the register bows to you, and I don’t mean that they lower their heads a little, the way you might if passing someone on the street.
 These cashiers press their hands together and bend from the waist.
 Then they say what sounds like to me like we, the people of this store, worship you as we might a God.’ – David Sedaris

 ‘What they have done in Japan, which I find so inspirational, is they’ve brought the toilet out from behind the locked door.
 They’ve made it conversational.
 People go out and upgrade their toilets.
 They talk about it.
 They have sanitized it.’ – Rose George